neil-edelman/boxes/readme.md

 the headers in `src/`, requiring `C13` anonymous unions, assuming a `union` is in the usual order.
 The `Makefile` provided assumes the `gcc` suite and uses `clang`.

+## Issues

+On a segmented memory model, `pool` probably won't work reliably, especially when one compiles with `C90`.

+(Especially) `trie` hasn't been tested when `CHAR_BIT ≠ 8`, as it could be in `C90`.

+`C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
+If one's compiler does the very minimum, it probably won't be enough to differentiate all the private symbols.
+One may have to edit the code to abbreviate.

 ## License ##